-Make sure your doctor knows which supplements, drugs, and herbs you are taking.
-Many drugs affect the function of the intestine slowing it down.
+Make sure your doctor knows which supplements, drugs, and herbs you’re taking.
+Many drugs affect the function of the intestine by slowing it down.
 This applies to over-the-counter as well as prescription medications.
 Your doctor may tell you to stop taking certain drugs two weeks before your surgery.
-Tell your doctor about conditions that you have, such as flu, cold, herpes breakout, or fever.
+Tell your doctor about conditions that you have, such as: